jtremback/cross-chain-validation/spec/valset-update-protocol - queue.md

 The image below illustrates this case.
 ![image](./images/queue_multiple.PNG)
+--->

 ## Correctness Arguments

-Here we provide correctness arguments for the liveness, stake safety and stake liveness properties.
+Here we provide correctness arguments for the liveness, validator set change safety and liveness properties.

 ### Liveness
-Suppose that the IBC communication indeed successfully relays the demand *ChangeValidatorSet(V, SN)* to the baby blockchain.
+Suppose that the IBC communication indeed successfully relays the change validator set demand to the baby blockchain.
 Therefore, the validator set of the baby blockchain should reflect this demand.
 This indeed happens at the end of a block, since every observed demand is applied in order for the baby blockchain to calculate the new validator set.
 Hence, the property is satisfied.